Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Bayesian Models for ARD

-Before discussing the advances made in Bayesian modelling for ARD data, we begin with two simple data models, { which will be used to demonstrate model fitting and how these simple models fail when fit to data}: the Erd\"os-R\'enyi model and what we will call the null model, following \citet{zheng_how_2006}'s description.
-The Erd\"os-R\'enyi model is a classical mathematical model for graphs which assumes that (acquaintanceship) ties are formed completely at random {\citep{erdos1960evolution}}.
-Under this assumption, the analogous model for ARD data is
+Before discussing the advances made in Bayesian modeling for ARD, we begin with two simple data models, which will be used to demonstrate model fitting and how these {initial} models fail when fit to data: the Erd\"os-R\'enyi model and what we will call the null model, following \citet{zheng_how_2006}'s description.
+The Erd\"os-R\'enyi model is a classical mathematical model for graphs which assumes that (acquaintanceship) ties are formed completely at random \citep{erdos1960evolution}.
+Under this assumption, the analogous model for ARD is

 where $d_i = \sum_{j=1}^N P(\text{person $i$ is acquainted with person $j$})$, the expected degree of individual $i$, is assumed constant under this model (i.e., $d_i = d \>\forall i$) and $b_k$ allows the likelihood of forming ties to vary by subpopulation $k$.
 The Erd\"os-R\'enyi model assumes that ties are formed purely at random, which implies that $b_k \approx N_k/N$, the prevalence of subpopulation $k$ in the population.
 Of course, in practice we also observe heterogeneity in the number of people each survey respondent reports being acquainted with, which would result in super-Poisson variation of the $y_{ik}$.